TradeControl/tradecontrol.github.io/tutorials/accounts-filing.md

 - [Balance Sheet]({{ site.url }}/tutorials/balance-sheet-web)

 You can replicate the process using the [P&L and Balance Sheet]({{ site.url }}/tutorials/balance-sheet-web#review-5) on your phone, or by [generating a Trade Statement]({{ site.url }}/docs/tc_accounts_hmrc.xlsx) using Office 365.

+## Make Tax Digital

+If you are currently renting an accounting package from a bank or accountancy software provider, it is likely that they will be posting the figures to HRMC via the government's Make Tax Digital (MTD) service.
+This is a web service that offers an automated interface between a private computer program and the government tax system.
+Your tax requirements are therefore concealed behind the provider's private application and responsibility to collect the correct information is delegated to them.
+To take responsibility for your own finances requires bypassing this MTD interface and obtaining a direct connection with the tax system through the Government Gateway.
+It will inform you whenever tax law changes and provide itemised, context sensitive help for every obligation and deduction.

+When your turnover is above a certain threshold (currently GBP 80K), you are now legally obliged to submit your VAT returns through the MTD web service, therefore forcing you to use a private package.
+In 2022, the existing VAT return system in the gateway will be disabled and all vat registered companies will be forced down the same path.
+The reason for this constraint is unknown, although it will further benefit the financial services sector by marshalling every productive business to operate through their systems.
+To counter, we use a [simple and cost-effective intermediary]({{ site.url }}/tutorials/digital-tax) which works well enough.
+With sufficient commercial support, we could code a free interface to the VAT MTD service for you.

 ## Government Gateway